 Welcome to my blog!
 You may be wondering how it is that I became a plate addict.
 Well, if so, I have republished my very first post, in which I explain it all…maybe more than you really want to know! lol

 Hi all!
 My name is Debbie and I am a plate addict.
 I used to be a relatively normal person...I used my plates for eating just like everyone else.
 It never occurred to me to hang them on the wall.
 I had no particular fascination for faience or transferware or Quimper ware...I don't know if I knew what they were.
 Then I made a life-changing decision...I moved to France.
-It seemed the natural thing to do for an aging French teacher...lol!
+It seemed the natural thing to do for a retired French teacher...lol!
 That is where I discovered PLATES!